alushinlab/bent_actin/README.md

 2) analysis

 ## 1) particle_picking
-This directory contains the scripts used to generate synthetic data, train neural networks, and pick on cryo-EM data
+This directory contains the scripts used to generate synthetic data, train neural networks, and pick on cryo-EM data.
+The associated README also contains useful instructions on how to run the scripts step-by-step.

 ## 2) analysis
 This directory contains the custom scripts used to analyze the data generated in this project.